SJackDD/fe-onsite-sydney-2026-09/README.md

 Everything worth taking away from the session, in one place.

-If you attended: this is what we covered, what you can still get to, and the two reference documents we said we would leave you with.
+If you attended: this is what we covered, the reference material we said we would leave you with, and the answers to what came up in the room.
 If you did not: it is still readable, it will just make more sense if you have used Datadog once or twice.

 ---